 Lowering triglycerides is an important part of reducing your risk of developing heart disease.
-High levels of triglycerides in the bloodstream are a precursor to coronary blockage, and as such you should learn how to lower your triglycerides to avoid serious heart problems.
+High levels of these dangerous substances in the bloodstream are a precursor to coronary blockage, and as such you should learn how to reduce their buildup to avoid serious heart problems in the future.

 What are triglycerides?